akash-network/awesome-akash/monero-pool/README.md

 Step 2 : Update the env: variables with your information, be sure NOT to use quotes for the seed phrase.

 Step 3 : Deploy and wait.
 Be patient - deploying a pool takes at least 24 hours to be ready.
-Be sure to fund your deployment with enough AKT!
+Be sure to fund your deployment with enough ACT!

 Step 4 : Click the URI link.
 You should now see the web interface.